raypulver/jsh/README.md

 # jsh - The JavaScript Shell
 jsh is a UNIX command-line shell which sits on top of both Node.js and sh, allowing you to simultaneously execute JavaScript and shell commands.
-It is fully compatible with Node modules, and preloads all the built-in Node modules at initialization, as well as any modules in ~/.jsh/node_modules, automatically converting to camel-case where necessary.
+It is fully compatible with Node modules, and preloads all the built-in Node modules at initialization (just like in the Node REPL), as well as any modules in ~/.jsh/node_modules, automatically converting to camel-case where necessary.

 In shell commands, you can use the $ character to substitute a variable from the JavaScript environment.
 Alternatively you can surround any JavaScript expression in brackets and precede it with a $ character to perform substitutions.
 Use brackets whenever your JavaScript expression contains a non-word character, like a . or " character.